goneri/kitchen-mincer/doc/source/index.rst

     Kitchen Island:
         A internal code name, restricted to be kept internally and not communicated outside.

+    Tester:
+        A driver designed to run a specific kind of tests.

+    Test:
+        A process based on a `Tester` and designed to validate the good shape of a running Application.

 Marmite definition
 ==================

+The marmite describes the application, where it should be deployed and validated.

 The medias
 ----------